 How do motor skills develop?

-How does sensory play help?
+How does sensory play help motor development?

 Sensory play can involve the use of hands, feet and sometimes even the mouth to explore materials.
 Exploring with the senses is taken in by the brain to produce a response or movement.
 The brain will make different connections as the body discovers something cold, squishy, wet or bumpy.
 This is often referred to as sensorimotor skill.